How To Cook A Turkey In A Bag

 Have you heard the saying, “If it’s not broken, don’t fix it?”
 Well, that holds true for this turkey-in-a-bag recipe.
 This recipe takes you back to the basics of cooking a turkey that will be perfect every time, especially for a Thanksgiving feast.

-I have you covered if you’re looking for more simple and delicious side dishes to go with your Thanksgiving or Christmas turkey.
-My Sweet Potato Casserole is out of this world, Candied Sweet Potatoes are amazing, Chicken Dressing is a must, and you can’t forget the Green Bean Casserole.
+I’ve got you covered if you’re looking for simple and delicious side dishes to go with your Thanksgiving or Christmas turkey.
+My Sweet Potato and Pecan Casserole is out of this world, Candied Sweet Potato Bake is amazing, Southern Chicken and Cornbread Dressing is a must, and you can’t forget the Ultimate Green Bean Casserole.
 Be sure to check out these other Thanksgiving recipes.

 Don’t forget the dessert!
-This No-Bake Pumpkin Pie is super easy to make and so creamy and delicious!
+This No-Bake Pumpkin Pie with Caramel is super easy to make and so creamy and delicious!

 All of the ingredients and the oven cooking bag can be found in grocery stores.
 For a complete list of ingredients and amounts, see the printable recipe card below.

-Butter – Softened butter is used for rubbing on the outside and under the skin of the turkey breast.
-It gives the great color and flavor.
+- Butter: Softened butter is used for rubbing on the outside and under the skin of the turkey breast.
+It gives great color and flavor.

-Flour – Flour is used in the bottom of the bag to keep the bag from bursting.
-Shake to coat the bag well before adding the turkey.
+- Flour: Flour is used at the bottom of the bag to prevent it from bursting.
+Shake the bag well to coat it before adding the turkey.

-Reynolds Oven Turkey Bag – This is the only brand of bag I use for cooking my turkey.
-These turkey-sized oven bags come in different sizes so make sure you get one to fit your large turkey.
+- Reynolds Oven Turkey Bag: This is the only brand of bag I use for cooking my turkey with an oven bag.
+These turkey-sized oven bags come in various sizes, so be sure to select one that fits your large turkey.

 The Thanksgiving Meal is not complete unless you have a few sides.
-Don’t forget the Cranberry Sauce, Stuffing, Chicken and Dressing, and Sweet Potato Casserole.
+Don’t forget the Whole Berry Cranberry Sauce, Thanksgiving Stuffing, Thanksgiving Cornbread Dressing Recipe, and Best Sweet Potato Casserole.

 After 30+ years of cooking a turkey in a bag, I’ve never messed it up.
 This is foolproof and the best method for cooking a Thanksgiving turkey.
 It’s easy, and there is no babysitting or basting required.

-- Remove the neck and giblets from the cavity of the turkey (both ends).
+Step 3: Prep the turkey.
+Remove the neck and giblets from the turkey’s cavities (both ends).
 Rinse the turkey well (inside and outside) and pat dry.
+Add the turkey to the bag, breast side up.

-- Brush or Rub the outside of the turkey with 4 tablespoons of softened butter.
-Lift the skin above the breast and rub a little bit of butter between the skin and the breast.—season well all over with mixed seasonings.
+Step 4: Season the turkey.
+Brush or rub the outside of the turkey with 4 tablespoons of softened butter.
+Season well with mixed seasonings.

 You need to begin with a thawed turkey before cooking.
 Below are two methods I have used to thaw my turkey.